 Hi all!
 Yay, finally another post!
 Today I’d like to share how I’ve returned to working out after giving birth to my baby girl almost four months ago.
-Getting back into an exercise routine after having a baby was not an easy task, but I’ve finally figured out a way to make it work.
+Getting into a postpartum fitness routine was not an easy task, but I’ve finally figured out a way to make it work.
 Except for the days when the lazies get the best of me 🙂

 Equipment: Stocking My Home Gym